Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/installing_the_vin.rst

 Introduction
 ============

 The sections below contain the instructions for installing the *VIN™* for multiple operating systems.
-After installation, it is recommended the instructions in :ref:`running-the-vin-linux`, or :ref:`running-the-vin-windows`, depending on the operating system in use, be followed to gain an understand on how to interact with the *VIN™*.
+After installation, it is recommended the instructions in :ref:`running-the-vin-linux`, or :ref:`running-the-vin-windows`, depending on the operating system in use, be followed to gain an understanding on how to interact with the *VIN™*.

 Installation